gayeongpark/gayeongpark.github.io/_posts/2024-06-26-TCM-Vulnh-Scanning-Enumeration.md

 ### What is mod_ssl?

 It is an Apache HTTP Server module that provided support for secure communication over HTTP and HTTPS.
-Since 2.8.4 and 2.8.7 are really older versions of `mod_ssl`, I found common vulnerabilities by googling this web server module.
+Since 2.8.4 and 2.8.7 are really older versions of `mod_ssl`, I found common vulnerabilities by googling it.

 Potential vulnerabilities